graphsense/graphsense-REST/README.md

         "zec": ["zec_raw", "zec_transformed"]
     }

+If you deploy the API behind a proxy, you can set `USE_PROXY = True`.

 The secret key that will be used for signing authentication tokens is read from the environment and should be set before starting the app